ME-ICA/tedana/paper/paper.md

 We would like to thank the Mozilla Open Leaders program, and the NIMH intramural research program, including the Section on Functional Imaging Methods and the Statistical and Scientific Computing Core, which have all provided funding or resources for *tedana* development.

 Funding for ARL, KLB, and TS was provided by NIH R01-DA041353 and NIH U01-DA041156.
+Funding for KJW was provided through The Alan Turing Institute under the EPSRC grant EP/N510129/1.
 # References